Sometimes you simply need a great document holder for a faster and more efficient typing job.

 - Increase your typing speed dramatically.

-- Keep the document in fixed position hands-free.
+- Keep the document in a fixed position hands-free.

-- View the document form a perfect angle.
+- View the document from a perfect angle.

 - Keep up to 250 sheets firmly in place.